Sophie1142/HCDAG/README.md

 #### Coronavirus Data

+TO DO: Generate rates for TOTAL confirmed and deaths

 County-level time series data on US coronavirus infections and deaths from January 21 through August 4, 2020 were acquired from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
 View their Github repository for more in-depth documentation at https://github.com/CSSEGISandData/COVID-19.

 **Important Note:** Due to the nature of our analysis, data is up to date through August 4th.